Curriculum

 Laboratory rotations

 Lab rotations are a great way to explore potential thesis research labs at Mayo Clinic's campuses in Phoenix/Scottsdale, Arizona, and Jacksonville, Florida.
-Mayo pays for travel and living expenses, and most courses are available through a real-time video communications link.
+Mayo pays for travel and living expenses, and coursework can be simultaneously completed while at any of Mayo’s academic campuses.

 "Diversity in research"